Skip to Main Content

 • Pre-Roe laws criminalizing abortion, going as far back as 1854

-On June 24, 2022, the United States Supreme Court issued an opinion in Dobbs v.
+On June 24, 2022, the U.S. Supreme Court issued an opinion in Dobbs v.
 Jackson Women's Health.
 In this decision, the Court found that Roe v.
 Wade was wrongly decided.
-It found that there was no right to abortion included in the United States Constitution.
+It found that there was no right to abortion included in the U.S. Constitution.
 Through this ruling, it allowed states to create abortion laws without restriction.

 Read the Decision

-For more information about SB 8, please see our FAQ on the topic.
+For more information about SB 8, see our FAQ: What does Senate Bill 8 say about abortions?

 Texas Heartbeat Act